Seanneskie/itinerary-planner/README.md

 - **Interactive map** – drop pins using [Leaflet](https://leafletjs.com/) to visualize where activities take place.
 The map respects light and dark themes.
 - **Dashboard overview** – view all of your itineraries and quickly add new ones.
 - **Budget tracking** – record expenses for each itinerary, view totals and charts.
+- **Category filtering** – filter budget entries by category to refine reports.

 ## Requirements
 - PHP 8.2 or higher